Monday, August 8, 2022

 Accordingly, they've built a whole political ideology around being conflict-avoidant.
 They loathe any sort of controversy that could encumber or scuttle chummy deal-making with their Republican colleagues.
 Joe Biden’s fond recollections of negotiating with racist segregationists like Strom Thurmond illustrate this mindset.
 Passion often conflicts with collegial process and is therefore forever suspect to centrists.

-And, of course, abortion is precisely the sort of polarizing issue they'd prefer to ignore or avoid.
+And, of course, abortion is precisely the sort of emotional polarizing issue they'd prefer to ignore or avoid.
 But you could use abortion as shorthand for all other issues that are vital to voters who compose the Democratic Party coalition.
 Centrists consistently consider voicing concerns to be rocking the boat.

 Indeed, as I've repeatedly tweeted this year and last, it's pretty evident that centrists hoped that the issue of abortion would eventually go away on its own (i.e. fade away).
 That was clearly wishful thinking.
 And maybe many centrists even secretly hoped the Supreme Court take care of it for them.
 This might explain their initially tepid response to the ruling.
 Resignation comes easy when you don't care much to begin with.